amattn/tuid/README.md

 end
 ```

-Schema modules then should look like:
+Schema modules then use `MyApp.Schem` instead of `Ecto.Schema` like so:

 ```elixir